Mayerthorpe tragedy: Shooting

-On the morning of March 3, 2005, Constables Anthony Gordon and Leo Johnston were still providing scene security, pending the arrival of the RCMP Auto Theft investigators.
-In a telephone report at around 9:00 am, Constable Johnston advised Corporal Martin that the night had been uneventful.
-Corporal Martin decided to send Constable Myrol to the scene to assist with the search by the Auto Theft investigators.
-Constable Schiemann was not assigned to work at the scene, but agreed to drop off Constable Myrol.
-They also agreed that they would pick up some meat and a veterinary sedative to feed and calm down the dogs, who had not been fed since they had been put in the shed the day before.
+On the morning of March 3, 2005, Constables Gordon and Johnston were still providing scene security, pending the arrival of the RCMP Auto Theft investigators.
+In a telephone report at around 9:00 am, Johnston advised Martin that the night had been uneventful.
+Martin decided to send Constable Myrol to the scene to assist with the auto theft investigators' search.
+Constable Schiemann was not assigned to work at the scene, but agreed to drop off Myrol.
+They also agreed to pick up some meat and a sedative to feed and calm down the dogs, who had not been fed since they had been put in the shed the day before.
 The two drove to the Roszko farm, arriving sometime after 9:30 am.

 Just before 10:00 am, Constable Garrett Hoogestraat and Constable Stephen Vigor of the RCMP Auto Theft investigation unit arrived.
 They saw the four Mayerthorpe Mounties at the shed, presumably feeding the meat and sedatives to the Rottweilers.
 As Hoogestraat and Vigor prepared for the search, the four Mayerthorpe Mounties went towards the quonset.
 The doors to the quonset were still open, as they had been all night.

 Unknown to the Mounties, Roszko was inside the quonset.
 The subsequent Fatalities Inquiry could not determine when he had returned, but the judge conducting the inquiry concluded that it was unlikely Roszko had entered the quonset much before daylight as he was dressed to spend the night outdoors.
 He had probably approached the quonset hiding under a sheet which the Mounties later found in the quonset, along with a pillowcase and workgloves.
 The sheet would have masked him against the snow, and the socks over his boots would have muffled his steps.